Chemaclass/chemaclass.com/content/blog/2021-04-01-pull-request-vs-pair-prog.md

 # Pair Programming

-The concept of “Pair Programming” can be understood from different points of view.
+The concept of "Pair Programming" can be understood from different points of view.
 Pair thinking and pair programming, driver-navigator roles concepts, or pure live coding from one side.
 Actually, this is way easier than it looks like at first instance:
 - Either you watch and help the other person to write code,
 - Or you type while getting another pair of eyes watching and helping you.